-The committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the City's highest level of decision-making authority.
+Committed fund balance: These amounts can only be used for the specific purposes determined by a formal action of the City's highest level of decision-making authority.
 The City Council is the highest level of decision-making authority for the City that can, by council action prior to the end of the fiscal year, commit fund balance.
 Once adopted, the limitation imposed by the board resolution remains in place until a similar action is taken (the adoption of another resolution) to remove or revise the limitation.
+This classification also includes contractual obligations to the extent that existing resources in the fund have been specifically committed for use in satisfying those contractual requirements.

-Amounts in the assigned fund balance classification are intended to be used by the City for specific purposes but do not meet the criteria to be classified as committed.
+Assigned fund balance: This classification reflects the amounts constrained by the City's "intent" to be used for specific purposes but do not meet the criteria to be classified as committed.
 The City Council has by resolution authorized management to assign fund balance.
-The board may also assign fund balance as it does when appropriating fund balance to cover a gap between estimated revenue and appropriation in the subsequent year's appropriated budget.
-Unlike commitments, assignments generally only exist temporarily.
-In other words, an additional action does not normally have to be taken for the removal of an assignment.
-Conversely, as discussed above, an additional action is essential to either remove or revise a commitment.
+The council may also assign fund balance as it does when appropriating fund balance to cover a gap between estimated revenue and appropriation in the subsequent year's appropriated budget.
+Assigned fund balances include all remaining amounts (except negative balances) that are reported in governmental funds, other than the General Fund, that are not classified as nonspendable and are neither restricted nor committed.